WebOrigami/docs/src/content/async-tree/interface.md

 ---
-title: The AsyncDictionary interface
+title: The AsyncTree interface
 ---

-The `AsyncDictionary` interface is a simple and flexible way to represent a wide variety of data types as trees.
+The `AsyncTree` interface is a simple and flexible way to represent a wide variety of data types as trees.

-## Async dictionaries and async trees
+## Async trees

-The nodes in an async tree are called async dictionaries.
+An async tree is a collection of nodes which are key/value dictionaries.

-- You can ask an async dictionary for its _keys_.
+- You can ask an async tree node for its _keys_.
 - With a key, you can ask a node to give you the corresponding _value_ associated with that key.
 - The value may be another node in the tree, or the value may be any other type of JavaScript data.
 - The set of keys you get back may not be complete.
 That is, the node may have keys that it can handle that it chooses _not_ to return in the set of keys it will give you.